artschwagerb/schoolboardnet_export/README.md

 # schoolboardnet_export
-Export Agenda and Attachments from [GitHub Pages](SchoolBoardNet|http://schoolboard.net/)
+Export Agenda and Attachments from [SchoolBoardNet](SchoolBoardNet|http://schoolboard.net/)

 # settings.ini
 Modify the settings.ini to meet your environment and credentials.